zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     implementation "com.ca.mfaas.sdk:mfaas-integration-enabler-java:$zoweApimlVersion"
     implementation "com.ca.mfaas.sdk:common-service-core:$zoweApimlVersion"
     ```
-    **Note:** The published artifact from the Giza artifactory also contains the enabler dependencies from other software packages.
+    **Note:** The published artifact from the Giza Artifactory also contains the enabler dependencies from other software packages.

     If you are using an Artifactory other than Giza, manually provide the following dependencies in your service `build.gradle` script: